Kaustav-G23/My_Card/README.md

 * How to add Material icons
 * How to style Text widgets
 * How to read and use Flutter Documentation

+## Difficulties faced

+* Columns and Row adjustment

+## Conclusion

+Had a great fun in building My Card App.
+Its very useful in terms of sharing your professional imformation to anyone anywhwere.